Whole-building LCA Frequently Asked Questions

 - The LCA software tool.
 There are different methodological approaches to LCA, and each tool may use a different method, a different interpretation of standards, and different underlying data.
 Also, be mindful that software tools may update their methods and data periodically, which means two identical studies with different versions of the same software may be different.

 - The underlying data.
-Whole-building LCA results rely on environmental data on materials and construction processes, and these data can vary widely depending on the source.
-Each whole-building LCA software tool has different data built in, with a broad variation in original source, amount of detail in the data, level of data regionalization (if any), and other factors.
+Whole-building LCA results rely on environmental data on materials and construction processes, and these data can vary depending on the source.
+Each whole-building LCA software tool has different data built in, with a variation in original source, amount of detail in the data, level of data regionalization (if any), and other factors.
 Software tools also differ in how they approach product substitution when a material is missing, life cycle assumptions like product replacement schedules, and so forth.

 - Scope of the assessment.
 A common source of big differences in results is variations in life cycle scope – not all studies include all the life phases.
 Before comparing, check which of the EN 15804 life cycle modules are included (modules A1-C4 and optionally module D).